abledbody/Picotron-Wiki/picotron_api/userdata/readme.md

 end
 ```

-With this in mind, this snippet is meant to demonstrate where each index ends up this userdata.
+With this in mind, the following snippet is meant to demonstrate where each flat index ends up in a 2D userdata's coordinates.
 ```lua
 -- ud is created with a layout like so:
 -- 00 01 02